foundersandcoders/coursebook/src/course/syllabus/foundation/node/homework.md

 ### Week 6

-- Complete the Intro to testing, Build a testing library, Unit testing workshop, Integration testing workshop and TDD workshop workshops ahead of Week 7
+- Complete the Intro to testing, Build a testing library, Unit testing, Integration testing and TDD workshops ahead of Week 7